jfrog/log-analytics-prometheus/README.md

        -n $INST_NAMESPACE
 ```

-**If you are installing in the same cluster with the deprecated solution, Use the same namespace as the previous one instead of jfrog-plg above.**
+**If you are installing in the same cluster with the deprecated solution, use the same namespace as the previous one instead of jfrog-plg above.**

+:bulb: Metrics collection is disabled by default in Artifactory.
+Please make sure that you are enabling them in Artifactory by setting `artifactory.metrics.enabled` to `true` in your [helm values file](helm/artifactory-values.yaml).
+For Artifactory versions <=7.86.x, please instead set the flag `artifactory.openMetrics.enabled` to `true`

 Artifactory-HA ⎈: